SmingHub/Sming/Sming/README.rst

 WiFi Connection
 ---------------

+.. envvar:: ENABLE_WPS

+   Set to 1 to enable WiFi Protected Setup (WPS)
+   WPS is not enabled by default to preserve resources, and because there may be security implications which you should consider carefully.

+.. envvar:: ENABLE_SMART_CONFIG

+   Set to 1 to enable WiFi Smart Configuration API SmartConfig requires extra libraries and :envvar:`ENABLE_ESPCONN`.
+   See :sample:`Basic_SmartConfig` sample application.

 If you want to provide a default SSID and Password for connection to your default Access Point, you can do this:

 ::